Become a Hunger-Relief Advocate!

-In addition to the Hunger Action Center, the Food Resource Action Center is another excellent resource for hunger legislation information.
+In addition to the Feeding America, the Food Resource Action Center is another excellent resource for hunger legislation information.

 - Call/Write Your Congressional Leaders.
 Learn more

 Call Congress!
 Ask your Members of Congress to reject any proposals to cut any type of funding to anti-hunger programs including SNAP, TEFAP, CSFP, and WIC.
-To complement your call, write a letter or email your members of Congress to let them know the need, importance and impact of anti-hunger programs.
+To complement your call, write a letter or email your members of Congress to let them know the need, importance, and impact of anti-hunger programs.
 We have heard directly from Members of Congress how important and persuasive these stories can be.
-Be sure to send your letters to the district office of your Members of Congress or use the Hunger Action Center to write your own personal email.

 U.S. Congressional Leaders